xommmmmmmm/QueueNineChimera/README.md

 * Keyboard Maintainer: [xomm](https://github.com/xommmmmmmm) and [baconspoon](https://github.com/baconspoon85)
 * Hardware Supported: Keychron Q9, Keychron Q9 Plus cases with Q9 Chimera PCB
-* Hardware Availability: Case from [Keychron](https://www.keychron.com/products/keychron-q9-qmk-custom-mechanical-keyboard), Open-source PCB orderable from JLCPCB using provided [production files](https://github.com/xommmmmmmm/QueueNineChimera/tree/main/Q9-Chimera/Q9-Chimera-PCB/production).
+* Hardware Availability: Case from [Keychron](https://www.keychron.com/products/keychron-q9-qmk-custom-mechanical-keyboard), Open-source PCB orderable from JLCPCB using provided production files in their respective subfolders.
 Production files should be orderable as-is and have been used successfully for PCBA, but no guarantees or warranties are made.

 This project is not affiliated with or endorsed by Keychron or JLCPCB.